fearangit/fearangit.github.io/owncloud_qs_s1.md

 ### DB
-MySQL or MariaDB are ideal for this Quickstart.
+Any of the listed databases can be used, but MySQL or MariaDB are recommended for this Quickstartinstallation.
-- MySQL or MariaDB 5.5+
+- MySQL or MariaDB 5.5+ (with InnoDB storage engine)
 - Oracle 11g
 - PostgreSQL
 - SQLite